South Korea

 Travel to South Korea

-You will need to travel twice to meet your child:
+You will need to travel twice to complete the adoption:

 - First trip to South Korea